OctopusDeploy/blog/blog/2022-07/gitlab-external-feeds/index.md

 ## Connecting GitLab registries as external feeds

 Aside from the built-in repository, Octopus Deploy supports the use of [external feeds](https://octopus.com/docs/packaging-applications/package-repositories) to pull packages for deployment.

-To add an external feed, click **Library**, then **External Feeds**, and **ADD FEED**.
+To add an external feed, go to your Octopus dashboard, click **Library**, then **External Feeds**, and **ADD FEED**.

 ![Octopus dashboard on Library tab with External Feeds and ADD FEED highlighted in the UI.](octopus-add-external-feed.png)

 ### Adding a GitLab Maven feed

 To add a GitLab Maven registry, you need the Project or Group ID the feed is associated with.
 This post demonstrates the project level.
-To get the Project ID, navigate to the project, and the ID is displayed on the initial screen:
+To get the Project ID, navigate to the project in GitLab, and the ID is displayed on the initial screen:

 ![](gitlab-project-id.png)

-Fill in the form fields:
+Fill in the form fields in Octopus:

 - **Feed Type**: `Maven Feed`
 - **Name**: Give the feed a name, for example, `GitLab Petclinic Maven Feed`